Cashless Debit Card – Goldfields region

-What support services will be available for people on the Cashless Debit Card in the Goldfields region?
+What support services are available for people on the Cashless Debit Card in the Goldfields region?

-The Australian Government will make an additional investment of more than $1 million over three years to ensure that children and families in the Goldfields have a well-targeted, coordinated, effective system of support services.
+The Australian Government is making an additional investment of more than $1 million over three years from 2018 - 2021 to ensure that children and families in the Goldfields have a well-targeted, coordinated, effective system of support services, including:

-There will be an intense effort on the ground in the Goldfields to transition people onto the card.
-This will include budget and financial planning support.
+There has been an intense effort on the ground in the Goldfields region to transition people onto the card.
+This includes providing practical financial support.

-People with the card will be able to check their account balance or transaction history and replace lost or stolen cards at no cost.
-Also at no cost, people will be able to receive help including:
+People with the card are able to check their account balance or transaction history and replace lost or stolen cards at no cost.
+Also at no cost, people are able to receive help including: